tikv/website/content/docs/3.0/tasks/configure/security.md

 Transport Layer Security is an standard protocol for protecting networking communications from tampering or inspection.
 TiKV uses OpenSSL, an industry standard, to implement it's TLS encryption.

 It's often necessary to use TLS in situations where TiKV is being deployed or accessed from outside of a secure virtual local area network (VLAN).
-This includes deployments which cross the WAN (the public internet), are part of an untrusted datacenter network, or where other untrustworthy users or services are active.
+This includes deployments which cross the WAN (the public internet), which are part of an untrusted data center network, or where other untrustworthy users or services are active.

 Before you get started, review your infrastructure.
 Your organization may already use something like the [Kubernetes certificates API](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/) to issue certificates.
-You will need a **Certificate Authority** certificate, a unique **certificates** and **keys** for each TiKV or PD service, and one or many certificates for TiKV clients depending on your needs.
+You will need a **Certificate Authority** (CA) certificate, the key for that CA certificate, as well as individual unique **certificates**, and **keys** for each TiKV or PD service, and one or many certificates for TiKV clients depending on your needs.
 If you have these, you can skip the optional section below.

-If your organization doesn't yet have a public key infrastructure (PKI) you can create a simple Certificate Authority then issue certificates for the services in your deployment.
-Below, you can see how to do this in a few relatively quick steps.
+If your organization doesn't yet have a public key infrastructure (PKI), you can create a simple Certificate Authority to issue certificates for the services in your deployment.
+The instructions below show you how to do this in a few quick steps:

 ### Optional: Generate a test certificate chain